gs6529707/Screen_share/README.md

 ## Usage

 1. **Access the Application**:
-   Open your web browser and go to `http://localhost:8000` to view the live screen feed.
+   Open your browser and go to `http://localhost:8000` to view the live screen feed.

 2. **Control the Screen**:
    - **Mouse Click**: Click anywhere on the screen feed to send a mouse click to that position on your computer.